Reddit bought a 5-second Super Bowl ad honoring 'underdogs' involved in GameStop trading frenzy

 "Wow, this actually worked," Reddit's message read.
 "If you’re reading this, it means our bet paid off."

 The company acknowledged that while it couldn't afford to buy a full Super Bowl ad, it was "inspired" and decided to spend its entire marketing budget on the five seconds of airtime.
 According to Variety, a full 30-second Super Bowl ad cost around $5.5 million.
-Therefore, a five-second ad would cost about $915 million.
+Therefore, a five-second ad would cost about $915,000.

-But the spot did not air nationally, as major networks -- especially for the Super Bowl -- do not fractionalize its ad inventory.
+But the spot did not air nationally, as major networks -- especially for the Super Bowl -- do not fractionalize ad inventory.
 This aired on several of CBS' owned stations including WCBS in New York, KCBS in Los Angles, WBBM in Chicago and KPIX in San Francisco.

 "One thing we learned from our communities last week is that underdogs can accomplish anything when they come together around a common idea," Reddit continued, in reference to the platform's speculative investing discussion forum WallStreetBets.
 "Who knows, maybe you’ll be the reason finance textbooks have to add a chapter on “tendies.”
 Maybe you’ll help r/SuperbOwl teach the world about the majesty of owls.
 Maybe you’ll even pause this 5-second ad.
 Powerful things happen when people rally around something they really care about.
 And there’s a place for that.
 It’s called Reddit."